Includes New Downloadable pdf Map

 There is boat service in the Boardwalk area with stops at Boardwalk, Swan & Dolphin, Beach Club and Yacht Club resorts with short rides to the Disney Studios Park and Epcot.
-There are also sidewalks that will take you on a short walk from these hotels to The Disney Studios Park and Epcot.

 A recent addition to Disney World are the cable cars called the Skyliner.
-The Disney Skyliner is a enclosed gondola cable-car system now operating six stations connecting the Disney Pop Century, Disney Art of Animation, Caribbean Beach, the new DVC Riviera Resort with two of the theme parks.
+The Disney Skyliner is an enclosed gondola cable-car system now operating six stations connecting the Disney Pop Century, Disney Art of Animation, Caribbean Beach, the new DVC Riviera Resort with two of the theme parks.
 The Skyliner takes guests to Epcot at the International Gateway and Disney’s Hollywood Studios.

 The remainder of the resorts rely on the bus system to get around.
-Regarding the bus system, you can take a bus from almost all hotels to the six parks (2 water parks) and Disney Springs but you cannot take a bus from one resort to another unless they share the same route.
+Regarding the bus system, you can take a bus from almost all hotels to the six parks (that includes 2 water parks) and Disney Springs, but you cannot take a bus from one resort to another unless they share the same bus route.
 To go from one resort to another you will have to go to a park bus stop or Disney Springs and switch to a bus going to the other resort.
 Another word of caution, normally, if you are a resort guest you can drive to other resorts and park.
 Unfortunately in busy periods they will restrict parking to only guests of that resort so you may get turned away.